Eating For Good Mental Health

 Mental health is defined as a state of well-being in which a person is able to cope with normal stresses of life, work productively and make contributions to the community.
 Mental health disorders, on the other hand, consist of a range of conditions that affect a person’s mood, thinking, feeling and behavior.
 These conditions, also referred to as mental illnesses, include clinical depression, anxiety disorder, bipolar disorder, ADHD, and OCD, among others.
 (World Health Organization)

-It’s not a surprise that our “new normal” is far from normal.
+It’s not a surprise that during COVID, the “new normal” was far from normal.
 Having to stay home, disrupted holidays with our loved ones and not fully engaging in our regular activities can definitely take its toll on our sanity.
-For many suffering with mental illnesses, this new normal and all the uncertainty around it can trigger or exacerbate symptoms related to their condition.
+For many suffering with mental illnesses, uncertainties can trigger or exacerbate symptoms related to their condition.
 It can also cause similar symptoms in individuals not clinically diagnosed with any condition, and that’s because we are all humans.
 It’s inevitable to feel anxious, upset, and fearful about what’s going on in the world.

 Finding ways to cope with stress and anxiety is key - whether this is reading a book, listening to your favorite playlist, meditating, doing at-home workouts, painting, or playing with your dog.
 In addition, what you eat can play a role on how you feel, and it can certainly affect your mental health status.
 Just like our muscles require fuel (energy) to exercise, our brains require fuel to function 24/7.
 The same way in which the quality of the gas can affect how well your engine runs, the quality of the food can affect how well your brain runs.